jasonkneen/nl.fokkezb.drawer/README.md

 ### open/close Left/Right Window
 For your convenience, the widget exposes 4 additional methods to **ONLY** open or close either the left or right window.
 The NappDrawer module only provides `toggle Left/Right Window` and `is Left/Right WindowOpen` methods, which of course can be combined to get the same result.

+## Changelog
+- 1.0.1: Passing through event binding to the drawer instance.

 ## License

 <pre>